Committees and Advisory Boards

 External Advisory Committee

 The External Advisory Committee includes nationally recognized research institute leaders with specific expertise that is pertinent to our network.
 Through meetings twice per year, they will evaluate the overall program and provide strategic guidance and mentorship to the Program Directors.
 The committee will also approve pilot project funding recommendations.
-The External Advisory Committee members are the following:
+External Advisory Committee members:

 - Kenneth Pienta, MD (The Johns Hopkins University)